 - The process by which the NCDOT STIP is developed is known as NCDOT Prioritization

 30-day Public Comment Period Opens for the 2020-2029 Draft Transportation Improvement Program, 2045 Metropolitan Transportation Plan Amendments and the Air Quality Conformity Determination Report

 Please view CRTPO's Annoucement page for ways to submit comments from Novmeber 18 to December 18, 2019.

 DRAFT 2020-2029 TIP

-NCDOT released the DRAFT 2020-2029 Statewide Transportation Improvement Program (STIP) on January 9, 2019.
+NCDOT released an updated draft version of the 2020-2029 Statewide Transportation Improvement Program (STIP) for public comment on August 7, 2019.
 The release of the DRAFT STIP has triggered a variety of activities, including internal reviews and assessments, public involvement efforts, and financial analysis.
-NCDOT’s Board of Transportation will adopt the STIP in June, and CRTPO will be required to adopt the 2020-2029 TIP by August of 2019.
+NCDOT’s Board of Transportation has adopted the STIP in September, and CRTPO will be required to adopt the 2020-2029 TIP by February of 2020.
 CRTPO will be required to update the TIP financial plan, complete an air quality conformity determination, and conduct public involvement as part of this process.

-The CRTPO TIP projects that have been identified through the NCDOT Prioritization 5.0 process can be viewed in the maps and lists by mode below.
+Projects that have been funded in the 2020-2029 STIP through the NCDOT Prioritization 5.0 process can be viewed by mode in the lists and maps below: